 - Picking up supplies, dropping kittens off at one of our locations for adoption, and meeting with potential adult adopters.

-- Taking care of your foster animal until he or she is adopted, or when adoption space becomes available – we can’t always predict how long it will take (several days or weeks, for kittens, to a month or more for adult cats).
+- Taking care of your foster animal until he or she is adopted, or when adoption space becomes available – we can’t always predict how long it will take (several weeks for kittens to a month or more for adult cats).

 If you foster kittens, you’ll need an area where you can keep them isolated from your own companion animals for a 2-week period minimum.